seregazhuk/php-pinterest-bot/README.md

 $someCookieValue = $bot->getHttpClient()->cookie('cookieName');
 ```

 By default cookie files are stored in your system temp directory.
-You can set custom path to store cookies:
+You can set custom path to store cookies.
+**Notice!** This path should have write permissions:

 ```php
 $bot->getHttpClient()->setCookiesPath($yourCustomPathForCookies);